YDIB11/Swissdata/index.markdown

             Now look across all eight events.
 Day-0 returns are inconsistent: some positive, some negative, with no clear pattern.
 The 30-day returns are the opposite: every single event ends positive.
 That contrast is the whole message.
           </p>
           <p style="margin: 0.85rem 0 0; color: rgba(232, 237, 255, 0.9); line-height: 1.55;">
             For Apple, event-day moves are a poor read on market recognition.
-In our sample, the relationship between day-0 and 30-day returns is essentially zero.The marketâ€™s first reaction is often just a headline response.
-The real signal shows up gradually, as the productâ€™s meaning becomes easier to price.
+In our sample, the relationship between day-0 and 30-day returns is essentially zero.
+The market's first reaction is often just a headline response.
+The real signal shows up gradually, as the product's meaning becomes easier to price.
           </p>
         </div>
       </div>